Lichtblick

 What matters is not prior experience with horses, but simply the willingness to engage with the horse and the exercises we do together.

-For families, fees can be arranged individually.
+For families, individual arrangements can be discussed.

-Equine-assisted guidance is generally a private service.
+Equine-assisted guidance is typically considered a private service.

 Comfortable, weatherproof clothing and sturdy footwear are ideal.
 Riding boots are not necessary, the important thing is a secure stand.